decentralized-identity/keri/docs/Q-and-A-Security.md

 On the issue of Rotation:
 {TBW prio 2}

-## DHTs are not an immutable linear chronology oracle, which is the heart of the actual security problem.
+## **Q: DHTs are not an immutable linear chronology oracle, which is the heart of the actual security problem.
 You claim KERI solves the security problem with DHTs?!
 The immutable linear chronology is provided by the key event log (`KEL`) data structure itself.
 Getting a full copy is all you need.
 When retrieving a KEL over a network, then as you say a witness can prune some amount of the latest events, but every witness would have to be compromised for that to be undetectable.\
 If parties are so concerned, they could establish a large collectivised set of witnesses that sign and distribute all key events presented to this network (this would essentially be a `Proof of Authority`/federated blockchain but would require (configurable)% compromise for undetectable pruning of recent history.
 Only PoA/federated because the witness sets are designated by the controllers, so you could not just use arbitrary witnesses who join and leave the network at leisure (afaik).